Spirits of the Allen family keep a distraught family member company.

 He has appeared in the home, walking around the first floor, wearing a cowboy hat.

-He still likes the attic, and bonds with LaDell by walking around the attic, hoping to get the police to come again, or Mark Spenser.
+He still likes the attic, and bonds with LaDell by walking around there, hoping to get the police to come again, or Mark Spencer.
 Great fun!

 He likes to move objects around.

 He likes to call the names of females who live in the mansion.
-Mrs. Spenser found this out.
+Mrs. Spencer found this out.

 The Entity of Her father